erviker/DePortainer/README.md

 # 🚀 Docker Migration Script

 This script automates the process of migrating Docker containers, volumes, and Portainer stacks from one host to another host running dockage, supporting **both Red Hat-based (Rocky, RHEL, CentOS) and Debian-based (Ubuntu, Debian) distributions**.

+## WORK IN PROGRESS
+This script do not corrently work
+TODO:
+*  all directorys are creatable by user if not make as sudo
+*

 ## 📌 Features
 ✅ Automatically sets up **SSH key-based authentication** if needed